 A final example from Gage and Berliner, referred to earlier, focuses on children who go to school hungry.
 This also is not an example of signal learning.
 For example, in what sense can the science class be a signal for hunger which persisted from long before entering that class?
 Is it an increase in hunger which is signaled by the science class?
 This is very doubtful.
 How does one test to see if the science class has become the CS?
 By feeding the children to see if they still respond as they did when hungry?
 But this is the proposed solution to the problem.
-These examples, real enough in their own right, become absurd when forced into a signal learning model which is misunderstood as stimulus substitution.
+It is possible that school attendance is experienced as stressful or pleasant and this association is learned.
+But associative learning is neither signal nor respondent learning.
+These examples, real enough in their own right, become absurd when forced into a signal learning model, which is misunderstood as stimulus substitution.